Career and Technical Education Certificate of Eligibility Educator Preparation Program (CTE CE EPP) Application Process

 Lincroft, NJ 07738

-Cost of the Career and Technical Education program
+Cost of the Career and Technical Education Certificate of Eligibility Educator Preparation Program (CTE CE EPP)

 There is no financial aid available through the College.
 Students may seek private loans.

-The program will include start dates in October, February, and April.
+The Stage II program will include start dates in September, October, February and April.

-The Career and Technical Education alternate route program is conducted in a hybrid format.
+The CTE CE EPP alternate route program is conducted in a hybrid format.
 Most of the classes are conducted online, with some face-to-face instruction held on Saturdays.
 Saturday sessions meet approximately once a month from 10 a.m. – 3 p.m., and are held at a site that is centrally located for students who are traveling from all regions of the state.

 Once we receive your completed application packet, it will be reviewed to ensure eligibility requirements have been met including enrollment in the NJDOE Provisional Teacher Program.
 If you meet eligibility requirements, a packet of registration materials will be sent including information relevant to the program.